firmanw/jquery.readtime/README.md

 ## Usage

-Use it on jQuery selector.
+Use a jQuery selector as the subject.

 	$(selector).readtime(options)

-You can also use it on plain string.

-	$.readtime(string, options)

 Examples:

 	$('#article').readtime({
 		placeholder: '#readtime'
 	});

-As for a plain string.
+You can also passing a plain string.

+	$.readtime(string, options)

+Examples:

 	$.readtime('Hello World', {
 		placeholder: '#readtime'